peterjthomson/year-view/Documentation/HELP.md

 ## Accessibility

-Year View is designed with accessibility in mind:
+Year View aims to be accessible, but coverage varies by layout and density:

 ### VoiceOver Support

-- All days announce their full date (e.g., "Saturday, January 10, 2026")
+- Core controls and event rows include descriptive labels
 - Today is announced as "Today" followed by the date
-- Event counts are announced (e.g., "3 events")
+- Event counts are announced when present
-- Events announce their title, time, location, and calendar name

 ### Dynamic Type

-All text respects your system text size preferences.
-Increase text size in **Settings → Display & Brightness → Text Size**.
+Most text respects your system text size preferences, but some dense grid layouts use fixed sizes for readability.

 ### Reduce Motion

-Year View respects the **Reduce Motion** system setting for animations.
+Standard animations respect **Reduce Motion**, while some custom effects may not yet adapt.

 ### Keyboard Navigation (Mac)

-Full keyboard navigation is supported:

-- Use Tab to move between elements
-- Use arrow keys to navigate within lists
-- Press Return/Enter to select
+Navigation works in standard lists and toolbars; dense grids may still require pointer input.

 ### Color Contrast

-Year View maintains sufficient contrast in both light and dark modes.
+Contrast is designed to work in both light and dark modes, with user-adjustable colors where available.

 ---